We are continuing to look at the most common myths about counselling in part 2 of our series.

 In our experience, people seeking counselling are often some of the bravest we have had the pleasure of meeting.

-Myths about counselling no. 6: You can only receive counselling face-to-face
+Myth 6: You can only receive counselling face-to-face

 Thanks to the wonders of modern technology, counselling is no longer restrained by the confines of the therapy room.